ksu-cs-textbooks/cis580/content/16-models/04-skeletal-animation.md

 We still need to know the bone we want to transform.
 If we look through the _tank.fbx_ file, we can find it is named "turret_geo".
 The [model.Bones](https://www.monogame.net/documentation/?page=P_Microsoft_Xna_Framework_Graphics_Model_Bones) property can be accessed with either an index, or a key string (like a dictionary).

-Thus, after the model is loaded in the construtor we can get a reference to our bone from its name, and from that bone get its original transformation:
+Thus, after the model is loaded in the constructor we can get a reference to our bone from its name, and from that bone get its original transformation:

 ```csharp
     // Set the turret fields